ninowalker/py-redis-server/README.md

 60606.06 requests per second
 ```

-Locally, the python server is pretty good, and certainly good for a
+Locally, the python server is pretty good, and, as you're probably implementing business logic
+and not data store-logic, it's still blazingly fast.

 ```
 $ redis-benchmark -p 33333 incr foo 1